simdjson/simdjson/README.md

 ## Thread safety

-The simdjson library is single-threaded and thread safety is the responsability of the caller.
+The simdjson library is single-threaded.
+Thread safety is the responsability of the caller: it is unsafe to reuse a ParsedJson object between different threads.

 If you are on an x64 processor, the runtime dispatching assigns the right code path the firs time that parsing is attempted.
-For safety, you should always call json_parse at least once in a single-threaded context.
+The runtime dispatching is thread-safe.

 ## Usage (old-school Makefile on platforms like Linux or macOS)